sudarshan-achar/Update_Menu_List/README.md

     make
 4. First run the Source binary in the current terminal.
 5. Open different terminals windows at the same location and run the Client binary.
+6. Use 123 as passcode/password (Refer types.h).
-6. Analyse output at terminal pannel as well as in result directory.
+7. Analyse output at terminal pannel as well as in result directory.